eric-p-hutchins/code-dream/README.md

 TODO
 ----

+* Configuration options for the smoke

+* Option to enable/disable the smoke

+* Option to enable fps output on screen or in console

 * Options for setting the original font size that is rendered (which is what then gets scaled to the size of the character based on the distance)